A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Simple formula:

-operating result = monthly turnover x effective margin - fixed costs
+operating result = monthly transaction volume x effective margin - fixed costs

 payback period = startup cost / monthly operating result

-Example: with a startup cost of 35,000 CHF and a monthly profit of 1,500 CHF, payback takes about 23 months.
-With 500 CHF per month, it extends to almost 6 years.
+Example: with a startup cost of 35,000 CHF and a monthly profit of 1,500 CHF, the payback period is about 23 months.
+At 500 CHF per month, it extends to almost 6 years.
 That is why it is worth testing the location before signing a long-term agreement.

 Comment